catris25/lristiana.github.io/README.md

 [Link to Source Code on Github](https://github.com/catris25/review_rating_prediction)

+#### Other
+For other projects, please refer to my [Github account](https://github.com/catris25).

+I also just started dabbling around on Kaggle, so check out [my work on Kaggle here](https://www.kaggle.com/catris25).

 # Contact Me
 Check out my [About Me](https://about.me/lia.ristiana) for more information about me and my other social media contacts.

-I also just started dabbling around on Kaggle, so check out [my work on Kaggle here](https://www.kaggle.com/catris25).